medical-ai-researcher/E-GACT/README.md

 ---
 ## 🔍 Clinical Explainability (XAI)

 E-GACT strictly avoids the "black-box" paradigm.
 However, computing SHAP values in a Graph Neural Network is inherently complex due to neighborhood contamination (Message Passing).
-To resolve this, we introduce the Subgraph Freezing Approach.
+To resolve this, we introduce the **Subgraph Freezing Approach**.

-The provided pipeline autonomously generates and saves high-resolution PDF graphics for: t-SNE Latent Space Visualizations: Demonstrating how the Supervised Contrastive Loss (SCL) mathematically forces diabetic (red) and healthy (green) patient profiles into distinct topological manifolds.
+The provided pipeline autonomously generates and saves high-resolution PDF graphics for:

+- **t-SNE Latent Space Visualizations:** Demonstrating how the Supervised Contrastive Loss (SCL) mathematically forces diabetic (red) and healthy (green) patient profiles into distinct topological manifolds.
-SHAP Feature Attributions: Highlighting exactly which physiological factors (e.g., BMI, Age, Prior Admissions) drove a specific patient into the high-risk category, providing clinically actionable insights.
+- **SHAP Feature Attributions:** Highlighting exactly which physiological factors (e.g., BMI, Age, Prior Admissions) drove a specific patient into the high-risk category, providing clinically actionable insights.

 ---
 ## 📝 Citation